scottdillon1/Virtual_SCP_Academy/CAP/Part2 - Creating First CAP Project.md

 Please ensure that both files are saved and if the **cds watch** command is not already running in the terminal window, now would be a good time to restart it.

+*If for some reason, you don't see a pop-up or the link disappears, click here for instructions on how to view it [viewport](./ViewPorts.md)*

 From the Business Application Studio, open the incidentService.cds file, your final service definition should look like this: